tarwn/lessthandot-hugo/blogs/content/posts/2013-10-05-sql-agent-job-high-availability.md

 In the above case, NODE1 and NODE2 are set for automatic failover and NODE2 is the only replica that will accept backups.
 This is done by excluding NODE3 for backups.
 In the case of a failover, NODE1 becomes the secondary and then is the preferred replica for backups.

-Let’s say you have a job that checks orders in AdventureWorks database.
+Let's say you have a job that checks orders in AdventureWorks database.
 If the ship dates of orders are NULL and the due date of that order is in the past, those orders should be sent as a notification or some sort of daily reporting.
 In AG, setting a replica that is set for preferred backups and the database you are looking at is set for reading, you could run the following query on that replica.

 sql
 IF EXISTS(SELECT 1 FROM AdventureWorks2008.[Sales].[SalesOrderHeader]